 Our panel will consider most applications, but due to limited budget, we cannot give grants for:

 - Items or services that should be funded through statutory services

 - Medical treatment or equipment

-- Computer equipment or equipment needed for work
+- Laptops and computer equipment or equipment needed for work

 - Costs towards purchasing a car or the cost of driving lessons

 - Gym membership or exercise classes, due to the COVID-19 pandemic

 - Costs towards buying an electric bike, except for in exceptional circumstances where there is a clear medical reason due to the applicant’s CF health.

 The demand for exercise grants for children is higher than our limited budget can cater for.
 Our panel recognise that exercise is beneficial for all children with CF, however due to pressure on our budget they prioritise applications from those who couldn’t otherwise afford to exercise at all, or those who have been through a particularly difficult period with their health.